Cassar Heating & Air Conditioning

 Check the Reversing Valve Setting

 If your heat pump is blowing cool air in heating mode, the reversing valve may be stuck or the thermostat may be sending the wrong signal.
-This needs a technician.
+You can confirm the thermostat signal is correct by checking that the mode reads Heat and the setpoint is above room temperature.
+If those check out and you’re still getting cool air, the reversing valve itself needs a technician.

 Heat Pump Still Not Working?
 Call Cassar.

-If none of the above restore your heat pump, it’s time for a licensed technician.
-David and his crew serve all of Durham Region and respond fast.
+If none of the above resolved it, you need a licensed technician.
+David covers all of Courtice and Durham Region and picks up the phone himself.

 (416) 508-4585

-Should Courtice homeowners get a heat pump or keep their gas furnace?
+Should I get a heat pump or keep my gas furnace?

 How much does heat pump installation cost in Durham Region?